 Our residents require full assistance for mobility, do not communicate verbally, and may either eat softened foods with assistance and/or have a G-tube for administration of medications and liquid nutrition.
 They need maximum assistance with all activities of daily living (ADL's), including full assist with transfers between bed and wheelchair.

-1. Candidates’ level of consciousness must be characterized as Minimally Conscious, identified otherwise as Level III on the Rancho Los Amigos Scale of Cognitive Functioning, or “Rancho Scale.”
+1. Level of consciousness must be characterized as Minimally Conscious, identified otherwise as Level III on the Rancho Los Amigos Scale of Cognitive Functioning, or “Rancho Scale.”

-2. Can demonstrate response to visual, auditory and physical stimuli that is purposeful and not purely reflexive
+2. Candidate can demonstrate response to visual, auditory and physical stimuli that is purposeful and not purely reflexive

 3. Must have a neurological assessment with the Granite House visiting neurologist, Dr. Donna Koning at the Stillwater Medical Group before determination of eligibility.